SUNY Canton Resets Deposit Deadline for In-Person Fall 2021 Semester

 Currently, courses are offered both online and on campus, with the greater majority of classes presented virtually.
 College officials are optimistic that COVID-19 cases will continue a downward trend as vaccinations increase.
 All college employees are eligible for vaccination, as are all New York State residents age 16 or older.
 Students have also demonstrated that they are able to adapt to face masks, maintaining distance and avoiding large social gatherings to help stop the spread.

 The college will use lessons learned during the pandemic and continue to capitalize on online group meeting platforms including Zoom, Microsoft Teams in addition to Blackboard Collaborate to supplement in-person instruction.
-Approximately 30 percent of students enroll in online programing through popular majors including Health Care Management, Applied Psychology and Legal Studies.
+Approximately 30 percent of students enroll in online programming through popular majors including Health Care Management, Applied Psychology and Legal Studies.

-“As a SUNY leader in online education, we are well-known for our quality programing,” said SUNY Canton Provost and Vice President for Academic Affairs, Peggy A. De Cooke.
+“As a SUNY leader in online education, we are well-known for our quality programming,” said SUNY Canton Provost and Vice President for Academic Affairs, Peggy A. De Cooke.
 “We have the ability to seamlessly switch to remote instruction should the need ever arise again.”

 The college is also expanding its web-equipped classrooms to offer Flex Courses for the fall semester.
 Flex courses are offered in-person and online at the same time, which allows students to pick the method that they would like to participate.